Vanshika3003/blazeclan_training/es6app/readme.md

                 - Invoke a function dynamically
             - bind()
                 - Bind an object with remote function / function will exist separately but it can be bound with the JS object remotely

+- Pattern based approach for Working with ES 6 to build a Re-Usable Library or a framework
+    - Singleton creation
+    - Proxy: A Mechanism for hiding teh direct access of the target object from the client/caller
+        - Proxy object
+            - Proxy(targetObject, handler)
+                - targetObject: An Object that has original logic with methods, properties, etc.
+                - handler: The object, using which the targetObject's methods, properties will be hidden from the client/caller
+                    - handler = { get(): Provide an access to properties from targetObject, set(): a way to write values to properties of targetObject, ownKeys(): To read all properties of targetObject and ownValues(): To read values of properties of the target object  }
+                    -  CLIENT -- Access to Handler -- Handler Access -- targetObject

+    - Observer
+        - Work with the JS Promises
+    - Factory
+    - Facade